 - Most submissions receive an initial editorial decision within 4 weeks until 16 weeks from the date of the submission.

 - An article shall be reviewed by max 1 month per reviewer & be sent back to Editor.

-EMACS journal is a international journal published in June, December,
+EMACS journal is a international journal published in January, May, and September.

 Open Access Policy